The History of "Bez Cīņas Nav Uzvaras"

 Today, the 1917 historical flag slogan is available in a new design that is based on the historical handwriting of Ansis Cirulis.
 The design prints and the T-shirts made of 100% organic cotton are available in our online shop.

 We Share Endurance

-Today, each one of us faces a different challenges and battles.
+Today, each one of us faces different challenges and battles.
 Not the same kind as the Latvian army did one hundred years ago.
 However, they still require boldness, faith and strong character to endure.

 In the presence of our battles, we should remember the words “Bez Cīņas Nav Uzvaras” (“No Victory Without A Fight”).
-The words that remind us of the past and gives hope for the future.
+The words that remind us of the past and give hope for the future.
 Be courageous to face whatever comes in your way and endure the fight without quitting.